xtmtd/PLWS/README.md

 3) Tools art, BBtools, faToTwoBit and stampy, as well as PHYLUCE conda enviorment, are used and will be automatically checked prior to formal analyses in this script

 Script4:
-1) Prepare a probe set file (***.fasta) in the initial working folder.
+1) Type 'sh script4_UCE_extraction.sh assemblies_folder probe_sequence', e.g. sh script3_UCE_probe_design.sh assemblies probe.fasta
-2) Modify all genome assemblies endding with .fa ("species_names.fa") and copy them to working_folder/genomes/
+2) Modify all genome assemblies endding with .fa ("SPECIES_NAME.fa") and copy them to the same folder
-3) Tools MAFFT, seqkit, trimAl, faToTwoBit and FASconCAT are used in this script and the former three were recommended to be installed in environmental paths.
+3) Tools faToTwoBit and FASconCAT, as well as PHYLUCE conda enviorment, are used and will be automatically checked prior to formal analyses in this script.
+MAFFT and trimal are not necessary to install because they have been included in the PHYLUCE conda enviorment.

 ----------------------------------------------------------------------------------------------------------------------------------------
 Citation